alanconway/envoy-amqp/README.md

 Both client and server can be configured to create a fixed set of named sending and receiving links; to advertise addresses, set up named relays etc.

-## Building and testing

-You need all the requirements to build Envoy, see https://www.envoyproxy.io

-You need to build proton manually *TODO add bazel genrule*

-    cd proton/bld && cmake -DCMAKE_INSTALL_PREFIX=install -DBUILD_STATIC_LIBS=YES -DSSL_IMPL=none -DENABLE_JSONCPP=NO .. && make install

-Build the AMQP filters statically linked into envoy with:

-    bazel build

-There are rather rough system tests implemented in ruby, run them with:

-    bazel test ...

 # Things to do